Metro Manila Subway: Design and infrastructure

 The line will be the fourth heavy rail line in the country, after LRT Line 2, MRT Line 7, and the North–South Commuter Railway, and the first to be mostly underground.
 It is designed to run trains at 80 km/h.
 The tunnel diameter inside and outside is projected to be 5.2 m and 5.65 m, respectively.
 Since there are estimates of an expected magnitude-7.2 earthquake (which can be as powerful as magnitude 7.6) in the Marikina Valley Fault System, it is designed to withstand a magnitude-8.0 earthquake.
 In addition, it may not be entirely underground.
 Assessment of the environmental and geographical considerations in the base alignment (initially 74.6 km long) recommends 18% of the line to be at-grade and 9% to be running through viaduct.
 Prior to final approval, some adjustments to the alignment were done so that it would reduce the risk of damage during earthquakes by travelling along solid adobe ground.

-On September 5, 2020, in response to questions, Transportation Secretary Arthur Tugade provided assurances that the system would be flood-proof, and announced that partial operations would commence in 2022, with the system being fully operational by 2026.
+On September 5, 2020, in response to questions, Transportation Secretary Arthur Tugade provided assurances that the system would be flood-proof.

 Stations

 The stations would have design features such as water-stop panels, a high-level entrance for flood prevention, earthquake detection, and a train stop system, akin to the Tokyo subway.
-The stations are also designed to accommodate up to 1.5 million passengers daily.
 Full-height platform screen doors will also be built in the stations.

-The major stations of the line are planned to have two platform levels, one for a local train service and another for express routes.
-These stations are planned to have 6 floors designed for 2 platform floors, commercial shops, ticketing facilities and other amenities.
+The line will feature passing loops at some stations to allow express trains to overtake local trains.

 Seven of the proposed stations, namely NAIA Terminal 3, Bicutan, Senate, Lawton, Katipunan, Quezon Avenue and North Avenue stations will be built on government property in order to boost property values in the surrounding areas.